-Costs that will be incurred at the end of the economic lives of the peatlands.
-Under IAS 37, provision is made for these costs when the circumstances occur giving rise to the obligation under the Group's Integrated Pollution Prevention Control licence to decommission and reinstate the peatlands post peat production.
-The provision of €32.8 million (2021: €33.8 million) as at 30 March 2022 represents the present value of the expected future costs of decommissioning and reinstatement.
+Costs that will be incurred to decommission and rehabilitate the peatlands.
+In accordance with IAS 37, provision was made for these costs when circumstances arose giving rise to the obligation under the Group's Integrated Pollution Prevention Control licence to decommission and reinstate the peatlands post peat production.
+The provision of €29.1 million (2022: €32.8 million) as at 29 March 2023 represents the present value of the expected future costs of decommissioning and reinstatement.

 The key assumptions included within the provision are the cost of machine hours and man hours and the related level of activity required to carry out the decommissioning and rehabilitation works.
-The majority of the obligation will unwind over a ten-year timeframe but the exact timing of the payment is not certain.
+The majority of the obligation will unwind over a ten-year timeframe, but the exact timing of the payment is not certain.